Administrative divisions of Haryana: Civil administration and revenue divisions

 Administration of Haryana is divided into Revenue divisions composed of districts.
 Districts are further subdivided in to tehsils of the revenue administration and the Community development blocks for the development work.

-Haryana has 6 administrative divisions, 22 districts, 73 sub-divisions, 93 revenue tehsils, 50 sub-tehsils, 142 community development blocks, 154 cities and towns, 7,030 villages and 6234 villages panchayats.
+Haryana has 6 administrative divisions, 22 districts, 74 sub-divisions, 94 revenue tehsils, 50 sub-tehsils, 142 community development blocks, 154 cities and towns, 7,030 villages and 6234 villages panchayats.

 Engineering divisions

 Electricity distribution zones

-Haryana Power Generation Corporation is responsible for producing and procuring power, and following two Government of Haryana PSUs are responsible for the distribution of electricity to the consumers and industries in the south and north zone respectively:
+Haryana Power Generation Corporation is responsible for producing and procuring power, and the following two Government of Haryana PSUs are responsible for the distribution of electricity to the consumers and industries in the south and north zone, respectively: